tzcl/logseq-monokai/README.md

 ## Customising

-To customise the theme to your liking, use Developer Tools within Logseq to identify the components you want to style and add the relevant CSS to your `logseq/custom.css` file.
+To customise the theme, use Developer Tools within Logseq to identify the components you want to style and add the relevant CSS to your `logseq/custom.css` file.

 ## License